Puppy Lovey Crochet Pattern for Babies

 For general product safety around infant sleep items and nursery use, the American Academy of Pediatrics is a useful reference.
 A lovey is for cuddling when baby is awake and supervised, not for setting up a sleep space.

 A tan and cream lovey works nicely with a dog themed room because it can sit on a shelf, dresser, or chair without shouting for attention.
-If the room already has paw prints or dog art, the lovey becomes the handmade piece that makes the theme feel lived in.
+When the room already has paw prints or dog art, the lovey becomes the handmade piece that makes the theme feel lived in.
 That is a far better result than trying to crochet the exact same face shown on every other puppy item in the room.

 What size should a puppy lovey crochet pattern be?